 Transportation of cannabis or cannabis products across state lines is illegal.
 Although people attempt it often, police are constantly on the lookout and you could face both state and federal prosecution if you are caught.
 Colorado is bordered by cannabis intolerant states such as Utah, Wyoming, New Mexico, Kansas, and Nebraska.
 Be safe and know your rights.
 Many travelers are quickly profiled as cannabis users and forced into illegal searches.

 If you are a lawyer in Colorado who would like to advertise your services here, please email us at firstname.lastname@example.org.

-Is Marijuana Legal in Colorado?
-Are the Marijuana Laws Different for Tourists?
+Is Cannabis Legal in Colorado?
+Are the cannabis Laws Different for Tourists?

-Yes, and anyone can buy pot in Colorado, residents and non-residents.
-You only need to be over the age of 21 to purchase or have a medical marijuana card from a licensed doctor.
-Medical Marijuana cards are for Colorado residents only.
+Yes, and anyone can buy pot in Colorado, residents, and non-residents.
+You only need to be over the age of 21 to purchase or have a medical cannabis card from a licensed doctor.
+Medical cannabis cards are for Colorado residents only.
 If you are a tourist from another state or country, you can only buy from recreational stores licensed by the state of Colorado.
 The laws are a bit different, as you can only buy a max of 1/4 ounce of flower at a time, but the state of Colorado may be changing that in the near future.

 Can I Buy Weed without a Medical Card?

 Yes, you do not need a medical card to buy weed in Colorado.
 You will need to make purchases at state-licensed recreational stores rather than medical dispensaries though.

 Can I get my Medical Card if I am not a Colorado Resident?

 What do you need to purchase cannabis in a licensed cannabis shop?